KelvenH/Astro-Fly_Milestone_1/README.md

-# Astrofly : Milestone Project 1
+# Astro:Fly - Milestone Project 1
 ---
 ## Overview
-Astrofly is a fictional company set to offer space tourism flights.
+Astro:Fly is a fictional company set to offer space tourism flights.
 In this scenario, the service is under development and a web site is being launched to garner public interest, provide information and register details of potential clientele.
+Any referrences to technologies are purely fictional and are not based on scientifc fact.
 This project has been undertaken for educational purposes to demonstrate HTML and CSS essential skills (Code Institute Milestone Project 1).

 ### Personal Goals (Actual)
 Through this project I am looking to;